runozo/go-wave-function-collapse/README.md

 ## Quickstart

-[Download](https://github.com/runozo/go-wave-function-collapse/releases/latest) a binary suitable for your platform and enjoy.
+[Download](https://github.com/runozo/go-wave-function-collapse/releases/latest) a release suitable for your platform and run it.

 ## Run with Go